acteng/atip/docs/developer_guide.md

 1. Open VSCode
 2. Press F1 to open input command at top of window
 3. Run `Dev Containers: Open Folder in Container`, and select the `atip` folder
 4. Press the plus on the top right of the terminal subwindow at the bottom of VSCode (by default) to open a terminal in your docker container
-5. Run `npm install`, `npm run wasm`, then `npm run dev` and you should have ATIP running on your docker image, VS Code should prompt you with a link to open it in your browser
+5. Run `npm install`, `npm run dev`, and then you should have ATIP running on your docker image.
+VS Code should prompt you with a link to open it in your browser.

 ### Monkey-patching dependencies